GoogleChrome/web.dev/src/site/content/en/blog/min-max-clamp/index.md

 ## Conclusion
-The CSS math functions, `min()`, `max()`, and `clamp()` are very powerful, relatively well supported, and could be just what you’re looking for to help you build responsive UIs.
+The CSS math functions, `min()`, `max()`, and `clamp()` are very powerful, relatively well supported, and could be just what you're looking for to help you build responsive UIs.
 For more resources, check out:

 - [CSS Values and Units on MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units)
 - [CSS Values and Units Level 4 Spec](https://www.w3.org/TR/css-values-4/)